eBay/tsv-utils/README.md

 The `csv2tsv` converter often has a second benefit: regularizing newlines.
 CSV files are often exported using Windows newline conventions. `csv2tsv` converts all newlines to Unix format.

 There are many variations of CSV file format.
 See the [csv2tsv reference](docs/ToolReference.md#csv2tsv-reference) for details the format variations supported by this tool.

+### tsv-append

+`tsv-append` concatenates multiple TSV files, similar to the Unix `cat` utility.
+It is header-aware, writing the header from only the first file.
+It also supports source tracking, adding a column indicating the original file to each row.

+Concatenation with header support is useful when preparing data for traditional Unix utilities like `sort` and `sed` or applications that read a single file.

+Source tracking is useful when creating long/narrow form tabular data.
+This format is used by many statistics and data mining packages.
+(See [Wide & Long Data - Stanford University](https://stanford.edu/~ejdemyr/r-tutorials/wide-and-long/) or Hadley Wickham's [Tidy data](http://vita.had.co.nz/papers/tidy-data.html) for more info.)

+In this scenario, files have been used to capture related data sets, the difference between data sets being a condition represented by the file.
+For example, results from different variants of an experiment might each be recorded in their own files.
+Retaining the source file as an output column preserves the condition represented by the file.
+The source values default to the file names, but this can be customized.

+See the [tsv-append reference](docs/ToolReference.md#tsv-append-reference) for the complete list of options available.

 ### number-lines